 This is a great resonance that complements really well with any electro elemental characters.

-Shattering Ice works best if your team comp applies constant Cryo element to your opponents.
-This is usually the case if your have Cryo main DPS like Chongyun or Eula.
+Shattering Ice works best if your team comp applies a constant Cryo element to your opponents.
+This is usually the case if you have Cryo main DPS like Chongyun or Eula.

 That 15% increase in crit rate from Cryo/Frozen affected monsters may not sound much.
 But the crit rate stat is pretty hard to come by.
 Couple with this a large crit damage stat and this can be pretty good for some build.